1-DAY MACHU PICCHU TRAIN TOUR

 An incredible 1-day guided train tour to Machu Picchu.
 Visit the village of Ollantaytambo in the Sacred Valley, shop in Aguas Calientes, and enjoy a tour of Machu Picchu.
 Travel through alpine meadows nestled amongst the green, brown and white peaks, the intricately formed valleys, layers of Inca farming terraces, ridgid snowcapped mountains and sub-tropical jungle to Aguas Calientes.

-Machu Picchu Full-Day Train Tour With Guiding Peru
+1-Day Machu Picchu Train Tour With Guiding Peru

-You will be picked up from your hotel in Cusco very early in the morning (4:30 to 5:00 a.m) and will be driven to the village of Ollantaytambo, located in the Sacred Valley.
+You will be picked up from your hotel in Cusco very early in the morning (4:00 to 4:30a.m) and will be driven to the village of Ollantaytambo, located in the Sacred Valley.
 Before boarding the Expedition train to Aguas Calientes, you will have some spare time to shop around and savor a snack in any of the cafes available.
-With magnificent sceneries all throughout the route, the rail trip is a fascinating experience in itself.
+With magnificent scenery throughout the route, the train trip is a fascinating experience in itself.

 In the afternoon, you will take the bus back to Aguas Calientes, where you’ll board the Expedition train back to Ollantaytambo.
 Here one of our drivers will meet you and drive you back to your Cusco hotel.